littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

+v1.6.4 (04-16-20) - Small fixes and improvements
+-Added icons for Educational Consortium, Scientific Management, and all new origins.
+-Fix: Natural Esper costs no trait points (this prevented players using the Shroud-Touched origin from selecting as many species traits as should be possible).
+-Fix: Ported over logic to prevent origins that spawn nearby AI-controlled systems from being boxed in.
+-Fix: Grand Alliances should not spawn after game start...

 v1.6.3 (03-26-20) - Deposit hotfix attempt 2
 -Added a checkup event to add back any planet deposits that might be removed by other mods.